theupdateframework/taps/tap4.md

   // downloaded.
   "mapping": [
     {
-      // Assign any target matching *Django* to both Django and PyPI.
+      // Map any target matching *Django* to both Django and PyPI.
       "paths":        ["*django*"],
       "repositories": ["Django", "PyPI"],
-      // If missing, the "terminating" attribute is assumed to be false.
+      // In this case, the "terminating" attribute is set to false.
       "terminating":  false,
       // Therefore, if this mapping has not signed for a *django* target,
       // the following mapping will be consulted.
     },
     {
-      // Assign all other targets only to PyPI.
+      // Map all other targets only to PyPI.
       "paths":        ["*"],
       "repositories": ["PyPI"]
     }